-Our homeowner’s policies are very important because they provide coverage for our personal property.
+Our homeowner’s policies are essential because they cover our personal property.
 Did you know, however, that there are some limitations to that coverage?
 Did you also know that if you have a loss, there’s a good chance you’ll be responsible for paying your deductible?
-Bonnie Pesch, veteran Personal Lines underwriter will talk about the benefits of scheduling your property.

 This example illustrates.
 Let’s say your young son accidentally breaks a $400 lamp by knocking it off the end table.
-If you carry a $500 home deductible, your insurance won’t pay to replace the lamp since the amount of the loss is less than your deductible.
+If you carry a $500 home deductible, your insurance won’t pay to replace the lamp since the loss is less than your deductible.

-If you have a large jewelry collection, and only one item is lost or misplaced, your insurance may not pay for the replacement of that item, again, because your deductible exceeds the value of that one item.
+If you have an extensive jewelry collection, and only one item is lost or misplaced, your insurance may not pay for the replacement of that item because your deductible exceeds the value of that item.
 If several items are lost, however, your insurance may pay to replace some of them.

 Talk to your insurance agent.
 You may be able to schedule jewelry items at a nominal premium charge with no deductible.
 You may also have the choice of scheduling them on a replacement cost basis or an agreed value basis.
 Do you know the difference?

 Your insurance company may pay the cost to repair or replace the damaged or lost property without factoring in depreciation; however, the amount paid will not exceed the least of these amounts:

 1. Replacement cost at the time of loss;

 2. The full cost of repair at the time of loss; or

 3. The amount of insurance that applies to the property as shown on the declarations page of your policy.